neildm504/neildm504.github.io/index.md

 I've created this site on 03/10/2026 and plan to continue updating it as I progress with coursework and my projects.

-## Projects and Updates

-On the projects tab of this website will be my current and past projects.
-I plan to document these not only to display my work, but to have references that I can refer back to in my future work.

-In the updates section, will be "blog" style posts about different aspects of my overall projects that make it work as well as smaller update style posts.
-This should boost my documentation skills as well as keep me engaged.

 {% include feature_row id="feature_row3" %}